 - Social media channels, such as Instagram, Facebook, and Pinterest, are increasingly popular among retailers as a way to reach customers.
 Retailers can use social media to showcase their products, engage with customers, and drive traffic to their online stores.
 Social media also offers a unique opportunity to build relationships with customers and gather feedback, which can be valuable in refining product offerings and improving the overall customer experience.

-- Online marketplaces, such as Amazon, eBay, and Walmart, are websites that allow retailers to list and sell their products to a large, diverse customer base.
+- Online marketplaces, such as Amazon, and alternatives, such as eBay, and Walmart, are websites that allow retailers to list and sell their products to a large, diverse customer base.
 These marketplaces provide access to a large audience and can help retailers reach new customers who might have yet to find their products.
 However, retailers must also compete with many other sellers on the marketplace and may have limited control over the customer experience.

 - Direct-to-consumer (DTC) retail refers to selling products directly to customers, bypassing intermediaries such as brick-and-mortar stores or online marketplaces.
 DTC companies can offer a more personalized and direct relationship with customers and can control the customer experience from end-to-end.
 However, DTC retail also requires significant marketing and customer acquisition investment and may have limited reach compared to other channels.